kawiraaa/tb-analysis/README.md

 ---

 ### 5. BMI vs Treatment Outcome
-Insight: Baseline BMI does not show a strong variation across treatment outcomes, suggesting it is not a major predictor of TB treatment success in this dataset.
+Insight: BMI at the start of treatment does not vary much between outcomes, so it is not a strong factor in predicting recovery.

 ```sql